Take the Cut The Wrap challenge and pledge to avoid single use wrapping paper this winter!

 Also please share the campaign and your alternative gift wrapping pictures on social media using #CutTheWrap between now and the end of December.
 Tag me on @ecothrifty (Instagram and Twitter) in your posts too and let me know what you are up to!

 I’m so excited about you guys joining in and I’m really looking forward to seeing what you do!
-Throughout the campaign I will be sending email updates with my latest news and blog posts about it, so if you want to receive those, please make sure you opt in to receive the blog newsletter (for the latest news, updates and offers from us and our partners) as well as pledging to join the campaign!
+Make sure you opt in to receive the blog newsletter to get the latest from your blog directly to your inbox, as well as pledging to join the campaign!
 Thank you everyone for your support!